Cape Lisburne LRRS Airport

 Cape Lisburne LRRS Airport is a military airport located on Cape Lisburne, at the northwest point of the Lisburne Peninsula in the North Slope Borough of the U.S. state of Alaska.
 The airport is owned by the U.S. Air Force.
 It is also known as Cape Lisburne Airport.

 It is located within the Alaska Maritime National Wildlife Refuge in northwestern Alaska, between the Arctic Ocean and the Chuckchi Sea.
 The nearest community is Point Hope, located 25 mi to the southwest.

 Overview

 Cape Lisburne Airport is a United States Air Force military airstrip.
 Its mission is to provide access to the Cape Lisburne Long Range Radar Station (LRRS) for servicing and other requirements.

-The airstrip was conducted in 1952 during the construction of the Cape Lisburne Air Force Station.
-During the station's operational use as a manned radar station, it provided transportation for station personnel and for supplies and equipment to be airlifted to the station.
-With the manned radar station's closure in 1983, the airstrip now provides access to the unattended site for maintenance personnel and other requirements.
+The airstrip was built in 1952 during the construction of the Cape Lisburne Air Force Station.
+It is located on the site of the former Inuit village of Wevok, Alaska.
+During the station's operational use as a staffed radar station, it provided transportation for station personnel and for supplies and equipment to be airlifted to the station.
+With the radar station's closure in 1983, the airstrip now provides access to the unattended site for maintenance personnel and other requirements.

 It is not staffed by any support personnel, and is not open to the public.
 During the winter months, it may be inaccessible due to the extreme weather conditions at the location.